-After we have scaled the data to a range from 0 to 1, we will split the data into train and test set. x_train and x_test contain the data with our selected features.
-The two sets y_train and y_test contain the actual values, which our model will try to predict.
+After we have scaled the data to a range from 0 to 1, we will split the data into a train and test set. x_train and x_test contain the data with our selected features.
+The two sets y_train and y_test have the actual values, which our model will try to predict.

 Out: (1914, 30, 1) (1914,) (486, 30, 1) (486,)